MikPoik/BotTailor/ssr-documentation.md

 - `shouldSSR(path)` – return the boolean flag consumed by the server tier.
 - `listRegisteredRoutes()` – useful for diagnostics or sitemap generation.

+Because the registry executes in both SSR and browser contexts, client code can also call `shouldSSR()` at runtime to mirror server decisions (e.g. skipping an auth-loading spinner on marketing pages).

 Because `import.meta.glob` runs both in the browser and within Vite’s SSR context, the manifest is available everywhere without manual bookkeeping.

 ### Porting Tips